hreiten/finn-bolig-scraper/README.md

 1. Clone this project and navigate into the cloned folder locally
 2. Install packages and activate the virtual environment
-3. Optional: Obtain google credentials (see own documentation for this further down).
-If you do not do this, you _must_ run the program with the `no-google`-flag, otherwise it will fail.

 ```
 pipenv install
 pipenv shell
 ```

+3. Optional: Obtain google credentials (see own documentation for this further down).
+If you do not do this, you _must_ run the program with the `no-google`-flag, otherwise it will fail.

 4. Change the program parameters (found in `./main.py`)

-   - GOOGLE_CREDENTIALS_JSON_PATH: path to the json with google credentials obtained in the previous step.
+   - `GOOGLE_CREDENTIALS_JSON_PATH`: path to the json with google credentials obtained in the previous step.
 Default: "./creds.json"
-   - GOOGLE_SPREADSHEET_NAME: name of the spreadsheet you wish to edit via the API.
+   - `GOOGLE_SPREADSHEET_NAME`: name of the spreadsheet you wish to edit via the API.
 Default: "Boligjakt".
-   - WORKSHEET_INDEX: the index of the sheet to use within the spreadsheet.
+   - `WORKSHEET_INDEX`: the index of the sheet to use within the spreadsheet.
 Defaults to 0 (first sheet).

 5. The program is run with